 On-Page SEO is the practice of optimizing individual web pages of a website.
 The goal of on-page SEO is to improve a website’s search engine ranking and earn organic traffic.
 (Organic traffic is the traffic that finds your website after entering search terms into a search engine.
 It’s the opposite of paid traffic, which is generated by paid ads.)

-Some good practices of on-page SEO include optimizing your headlines and URLs on each web page, adding HTML tags (like your header, title and meta) and adding images.
+Some other good practices of on-page SEO include optimizing your headlines and URLs on each web page, adding HTML tags (like your header, title and meta descriptions, linking between pages and adding images.
 It also involves making sure each page has high quality and relevant content.

-Here are some tips from Google about how to create a great keyword list.
+Here are some tips from Google about how to do keyword research with some great keyword tools.

 Off-Page SEO is everything you do to make your website look good for search engines and achieve a higher search engine ranking from other websites.
 Sounds confusing, right?
 One example of Off-Page SEO is other websites linking to your website.
 When other websites link to your content, that tells Google and other search engines that your site must be pretty good (otherwise, why would anyone bothering linking to it?)

 Technical SEO is the means of improving technical aspects of your website in order to obtain a higher ranking on search engines.
 This includes factors including user experience, like how quickly a page loads.
-Here are some of the important ways you can distinguish your website as one that is technically optimized:
+Optimizing your site can also decrease bounce rate.
+Here are some of the important ways you can distinguish your website as one that is technically optimized

 - It loads quickly for users, which is important, so they don’t get frustrated and go to a competing website.